Pupil Leadership Team

 Spring 2025

-At the start of this term we completed our litter picking around the school.
+At the start of the Spring term we completed our litter picking around the school.
 We found lots of rubbish which we have discharged.
 We discussed why littering is not good and the school councillors shared this information within their classes.
 We have been using our pupil voice to give feedback on our subjects and how we can improve our learning in class.
+As well, the Junior Leadership Team and School Council met with Sarah Stevens who is from Voices of Hertfordshire.
+She wanted to discuss emotions and identifying different feelings in different people.
+We discussed what makes us happy and all the children came up with excellent answers on what makes them happy which included dinosaurs, tractors and Arsneal, as well as many other great ideas.
+Finally, our Junior Leadership Team attended the Eastern Region SEND Network – ‘Voices of the East.’
+We socialised with other children from other schools, took part in a dance session and attended a voice coaching session.

 Behaviour Leaders